f3d-app/f3d/doc/libf3d/OPTIONS.md

 ### `model.matcap.texture` (_path_, optional)

 Path to a texture file containing a material capture.
 All other model options for surfaces are ignored if this is set.
-Model specified by default.
+Model-specified by default.

 CLI: `--texture-matcap`.

 ### `model.color.opacity` (_double_, optional)

 Set _opacity_ on the geometry.
 Usually used with Depth Peeling option.
 Multiplied with the `model.color.texture` when present.
-Model specified by default.
+Model-specified by default.

 CLI: `--opacity`.

 ### `model.color.rgb` (_color_, optional)

 Set a _color_ on the geometry.
 Multiplied with the `model.color.texture` when present.
-Model specified by default.
+Model-specified by default.

 CLI: `--color`.

 ### `model.color.texture` (_path_, optional)

 Path to a texture file that sets the color of the object.
 Will be multiplied with rgb and opacity.
-Model specified by default.
+Model-specified by default.

 CLI: `--texture-base-color`.

 ### `model.emissive.factor` (_color_, optional)

 Multiply the emissive color when an emissive texture is present.
-Model specified by default.
+Model-specified by default.

 CLI: `--emissive-factor`.

 ### `model.emissive.texture` (_path_, default: ``)

 Path to a texture file that sets the emitted light of the object.
 Multiplied with the `model.emissive.factor`.
-Model specified by default.
+Model-specified by default.

 CLI: `--texture-emissive`.

 ### `model.material.metallic` (_double_, optional)

-Set the _metallic coefficient_ on the geometry (0.0-1.0).
+Set the _metallic coefficient_ on the geometry (between `0.0` and `1.0`).
 Multiplied with the `model.material.texture` when present.
-Model specified by default.
+Model-specified by default.

 CLI: `--metallic`.

 ### `model.material.roughness` (_double_, optional)

-Set the _roughness coefficient_ on the geometry (0.0-1.0).
+Set the _roughness coefficient_ on the geometry (between `0.0` and `1.0`).
 Multiplied with the `model.material.texture` when present.
-Model specified by default.
+Model-specified by default.

 CLI: `--roughness`.

 ### `model.material.base_ior` (_double_, optional)

-Set the _index of refraction of the base layer_ (1.0-2.5).
-Model specified by default.
+Set the _index of refraction of the base layer_ (between `1.0` and `2.5`).
+Model-specified by default.

 CLI: `--base-ior`.

 ### `model.material.texture` (_path_, optional)

 Path to a texture file that sets the Occlusion, Roughness and Metallic values of the object.
-Multiplied with the `model.material.roughness` and `model.material.metallic`, set both of them to 1.0 to get a true result.
-Model specified by default.
+Multiplied with the `model.material.roughness` and `model.material.metallic`, set both of them to `1.0` to get a true result.
+Model-specified by default.

 CLI: `--texture-material`.

 ### `model.normal.scale` (_double_, optional)

 Normal scale affects the strength of the normal deviation from the normal texture.
-Model specified by default.
+Model-specified by default.

 CLI: `--normal-scale`.

 ### `model.normal.texture` (_path_, optional)

 Path to a texture file that sets the normal map of the object.
-Model specified by default.
+Model-specified by default.

 CLI: `--texture-normal`.